AdaCore/learn/courses/intro-to-ada/chapters/standard_library_containers.rst

 Ada's standard library includes support for containers (such as vectors and sets).
 We present an introduction to them here.
-For a list of all containers available in Ada, see Appendix B.
+For a list of all containers available in Ada, see :ref:`Appendix B <ContainersTable>`.

 Vectors
 -------